openam/moxa-image-uploader/README.md

 1. First port number
 1. Number of total ports.
 It increases by 1 from the first port number through the total number of ports.

+Some UC3100 devices have a bootloader that allows changing to which LAN port to use for TFTP.
+The default is to use LAN 1 port.
+You may update this for newer devices, with compatible bootloaders, by setting an environment variable.
+For example `TFTP_PORT=2` will tell the uploader to set LAN2 as the port to do the TFTP transfer over.

 ```bash
 SERVER_COUNT=1 SERVER_1="192.168.127.254,4001,4" npm start
 ```